 Learn more about the instructors for this course

-Time commitment: To be successful in this course, you must have reliable internet access, and will be expected to participate multiple times each week.
-Plan to spend approximately 10 hours per week on writing, revising, reading, and participating in discussions and other course activities.
+The following week you will begin working with your instructor and classmates on the course itself.
+To be successful in this course, you must have reliable internet access, and will be expected to participate multiple times each week.
+Plan to spend approximately 10 hours per week on coursework.

 Supplementary materials: none